 Similarly, in Young Mr. Lincoln we need not know all the detail that will inevitably ensue up until Lincoln’s life’s end, but like with any mythic depiction, gone is the human complexity and nuance of Mr. Lincoln, and instead we see him from a distance—idealistic, important, and imperfect, albeit harmlessly.
 (His biggest flaw seems to be his social awkwardness, and Henry Fonda renders this performance with just the right amount of innocence.)
 Yet, when fact fails to deliver the proper drama, one must resort to fiction.
 After all, isn’t it more important for a historical rendering to be believable, than it is to be right?
 If one wants ‘truth’, go read one of those many Lincoln biographies.
 They’re not likely to be as endearing as Henry Fonda’s acting.

 * * *

-If you enjoyed this review of John Ford’s Young Mr. Lincoln, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this review of John Ford’s Young Mr. Lincoln, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a comparison between Thomas Pynchon’s Gravity’s Rainbow and Kurt Vonnegut’s Slaughterhouse-Five, a survey of photography from Josef Sudek to Laura Makabresku, and a discussion of Hermann Hesse’s classic novel, Steppenwolf.

 More from Jessica Schneider: The World and Its Overwhelm: Hart Crane’s “At Melville’s Tomb”, The Murmur of Memory: Alain Resnais’s “Last Year at Marienbad” (1961), Nature & Poetry Within Jacques Perrin’s “Les Saisons” (“Seasons”, 2015)